OliverEvans96/payments-engine-example/README.md

 - resolve - a dispute is settled, and the original transaction stands.
 - chargeback - a dispute is settled, and the transaction is reversed.
 The client's account becomes frozen.

+Note that disputes, resolves, and chargebacks don't have their own transaction ids, they only reference deposits and withdrawals.

 Given a sequence of input transactions in CSV format, this program should write CSV records to `stdout` with the final state of all accounts.

 Input CSVs (`transactions.csv`) look something like this: